The ITF Seafarers' Trust Grant Application Form Guidelines

 - Have a proven record of dealing with seafarers welfare

-- Demonstrate a thorough knowledge of the facilities already in the port which can be accessed by seafarers
+- Demonstrate a thorough knowledge of the facilities already in the port which are available for the seafarers

 - Have a constitution or a set of rules defining the aims and operational procedures of your organisation